J-81/GeneLab_Data_Processing-1/RNAseq/GL-DPPD-7101-E.md

 - `--runsheet_path` - Flag to specify the runsheet location
 - `--input_gene_results_dir` - Flag to specify the gene.results files containing directory location
 - `<path/to/gene_results_directory>` - Directory containing all *.gene.results files
-- `--primary_keytype` - Annotation key used for joining additional gene annotations, currently supports 'TAIR' for Arobidopsis Thaliana and 'ENSEMBL' for the following organisms: 'Mus Musculus, Drosophila melanogaster, Homo sapiens'
+- `--primary_keytype` - Annotation key used for joining additional gene annotations, currently supports 'TAIR' for Arabidopsis Thaliana and 'ENSEMBL' for the following organisms: 'Mus Musculus, Drosophila Melanogaster, Homo sapiens'
 - `--organisms_csv` - Flag to specify the location of the organisms.csv file that includes mappings to the organism specific gene annotation database tables URIs
 - `--organism` - Flag to denote the row of organisms.csv to use
 - `--normalization` - Flag to choose the normalization method.
 Supports the following options: 'default' - use default Deseq2 median of ratios approach using all unfiltered non-ERCC gene counts, 'ERCC-groupB' - uses ERCC group B spike-in gene counts as controlGroup genes.
 See Deseq2 manual at this [section](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#control-features-for-estimating-size-factors) for additional details.